- Still Standing

 After the video, Aaron asks us to share our thoughts.
 Our older teens share about how they realize it’s easy for us in the United States to take a good education for granted.

-My husband and I both share our thankfulness for the many blessings we have.
+My husband and I share our thankfulness for our many blessings.

 My son is quiet.
 Aaron asks how he is processing what he saw.
 He slides down off the couch to fiddle with a toy pirate ship in a bucket at his feet.
 He doesn’t answer at first.